Advanced Topics in Atmospheric Dynamics: Cool-Season Precipitation Processes and Prediction

 Student Presentations

-Each student will give an oral presentation, which allows the class to see a broader range of perspectives on course topics.
-Class may be extended on days with oral presentations.
+Each student will give two oral presentations, which allows students to explore select topics in greater depth and allows the class to see a broader range of perspectives.
 Each presentation should be 12 minutes in legnth plus 3 minutes for questions and can be a traditional conference-style presentation (e.g., intro, data and methods, results, conclusions), a summary of case studies or literature reviews, or a discussion of recent advances or unsolved problems or paradoxes in the topic area.

 Schedule and Readings